Neighborhood Traffic Management Program

 Missed the Meeting?
 Access the Recording Here: Virtual Meeting Recording

 We invite you to mark your calendars for the forthcoming meeting.
-This event offers you a unique opportunity to directly interact with City staff and your fellow residents, providing your input on matters concerning our community.
+This event offers you a unique opportunity to interact directly with City staff and your fellow residents and provide your input on matters concerning our community.

 The NTMP Includes the Following Key Elements: